rakeshkrishna9352/Bike_rental_count_prediction/README.md

 - Using Hyperparameter tuning to optimise the model by traning the model with training set using GridSearchCV.

 ## Model Report
-- The model achieved a R2 score of 89.0% on test set.
+- Improvement The model achieved a R2 score of 89.0% on test set.